 Carrying a balance each month is unhealthy for your credit score and also makes you susceptible to interest charges.
 To avoid a month to month balance, pay more than the minimum amount that appears on your monthly statement.
 Avoid spending above your means and pay off any new charges in full.
 This will help you put a dent in your debt and reduce the amount of interest you owe over time.

 2) Pay Off a Set Amount Each Month

 Set aside some time to assess your finances and determine a realistic amount that you can dedicate toward paying off your debt each month.
 For example, you may want to set up auto-pay on your account with this specified amount.
-If the amount is automatically withdrawn from your account each month, you’ll be less likely to feel tempted to spend it on something else as the payment date draws nearer.
+If the amount is automatically withdrawn from your account each month, you’ll be less likely to feel tempted to spend it on something else as the payment date draws near.

 3) Keep Your Credit Utilization Low

 Divide your balance by your credit limit, then move the decimal two places to the right.
 This is your current credit usage.
 A higher percentage will harm your credit while a lower percentage will help.
-The example below demonstrates how to calculate your current credit usage.
+See the example to calculate your current credit usage.

 Statement Balance = $500